 Our pedagogy is based on the work of Loris Malaguzzi, an Italian pedagogue and founder of the Reggio Emilia educational philosophy, which is widely considered to be the best educational approach in the world.
-Malaguzzi was able to bring together the best of various pedagogies to develop his own that places the child at the center of the educational experience.
+Malaguzzi was able to bring together the best of various pedagogues such as Maria Montessori, Jean Piaget, Lev Vygotsky, Erik Erikson and John Dewey to develop his own that places the child at the center of the educational experience.

-Perhaps the best testament to the success of this approach is in the city of Reggio Emilia, Italy itself, as well as in the Finnish public education system, which is based on the foundations of the Reggio Emilia philosophy applied across all levels of education, resulting in Finland’s top ranking in quality of education for more than thirty years.
+Perhaps the best testaments to the success of this approach can be found in the city of Reggio Emilia, Italy itself, as well as the public education systems of the Scandinavian countries, among others, which are based on the foundations of the Reggio Emilia philosophy and apply across all levels of education.
+These countries have occupied the top rankings in quality of education for decades.

 Based on those same foundations, learning occurs naturally at Hábitat Learning Community based on actual needs and on the children’s own curiosity and interests.